demessiee/node-express-intro/Unit-Final-Node-Express.md

 Separate JWT tokens will be given out to Candidates who log in and Companies who log in.

 For Candidates:
-* The JWT should encode the candidates email
+* The JWT should encode the candidate's email
 For Companies:
 * the JWT should encode the companies company_name